dfitchett/openapi-mcp/README.md

 1. On startup, the server fetches OpenAPI specifications from configured API endpoints
 2. Specifications are cached locally (default: `.cache/openapi-specs/`)
-3. The MCP server exposes these specs as resources via the stdio transport
+3. The MCP server exposes these specs as resources via HTTP/SSE transport
 4. MCP clients can discover and read the OpenAPI specifications

 ## Configuration